backstage/backstage/.changeset/nice-walls-reply.md

 '@backstage/plugin-catalog-common': minor
 ---

-Mark permission-related exports as alpha.
+**Breaking**: Mark permission-related exports as alpha.
 This means that the exports below should now be imported from `@backstage/plugin-catalog-common/alpha` instead of `@backstage/plugin-catalog-common`.

 - `RESOURCE_TYPE_CATALOG_ENTITY`
 - `catalogEntityReadPermission`